 Establish systems with your kids that will work for your family.
 Will it work best to make their lunch for the next day right when they get home from school and empty their lunch bag?
 Is right before bed a better time to prep for the following day?
 Will your kids be more successful if you prep for an entire week on Sunday by putting veggies and fruit in baggies and freezing PB&J sandwiches?
 Try to find a system that will work for your schedules and food preferences and make your space work for you.

 Once you have reset these three zones and your grocery shopping list is full, plan your family feast for Sunday as well.
-We like to get Martinellis and toast to the new school year.
-We also have a tradition of making fondu.
+We like to get Martinelli's and toast to the new school year.
+We also have a tradition of making fondue.
 Whatever it is, get that grocery order made and plan your trip to Costco or anywhere else you need to go.

 Here are some of my favorite things I use to organize the food zones in my kitchen:

-Jen is the founder of Reset Your Nest, a Professional Home Organizing business in Utah (Salt Lake City, Park City, Ogden, Logan, Utah County, and St. George), California (Bay Area, Los Gatos, Hillsborough, Atherton, San Jose), Denver, CO, and Phoenix, AZ.
-She loves creating order and systems out of chaos.
-Her specialty is finding a way to continue the aesthetic of any home to every cupboard and drawer.
+Jen is the founder of Reset Your Nest, a Professional Home Organizing Business in Utah (servicing Salt Lake City, Park City, Ogden, Alpine, Highland, Mapleton, and St. George).
+She loves creating order and systems out of chaos and is known for bringing a beautiful aesthetic as well as easy to maintain function to any space.
 She shares her tips and tricks on Instagram @reset_your_nest.